Last Updated on December 17, 2025 by Hannah Stephenson

 Go for: crazy cocktails!

-4. Cafe Caprice
+3. Cafe Caprice

-Situated along the Camps Bay strip, Cafe Caprice is a bar slash restaurant during the day, and one of Cape Town’s best places to party at night, especially during the summer.
+Situated along the Camps Bay strip, Cafe Caprice is a beach bar slash restaurant during the day, and one of Cape Town’s top party spots at night.
 It overlooks Camps Bay Beach, so it’s a good spot for a sundowner, and there’s usually a fun, lively energy here.
-But the real reason I’m recommending it is for the granadilla cocktail.

 Price range: Mid-range